altskop/steam-scraper/README.md

 python3 main.py MODE [-v -f]
 ```
 Where:
-- MODE is the execution mode (can be one of the following: `all, games, tags, update`).
+- MODE is the execution mode (can be one of the following: `all, api, webui, update`).
 Run with `-h` to get more information on execution modes.
 - `-v or --verbose` will increase the verbosity of the script.
 - `-f or --force` will force the script to go through the records that were marked as unreachable during previous runs.